MarcoMussato/IoT_Project_NightWatch/README.md

      Again, replace `<main_folder_name>` with the name of the main directory where you saved the repository.

-5. **Run Docker Compose**:
+5. **Setup and Start Docker Containers**:

    - Open the Docker application.

    - Open a terminal or command prompt in the main directory of NightWatch (where the `docker-compose.yml` file resides).

-   - Run the following command to start the Docker containers:
+   - First, build all the Docker images using the following command:

      ```bash
-     docker-compose up
+     docker-compose build
      ```

+   - After building, start all the containers (excluding the ones for sensor simulation and node-red) using:

+     ```bash
+     docker-compose up --detach --scale sensor-simulation=0 --scale node-red=0
+     ```

+     If you want to see the logs in the terminal, remove the `--detach` flag:

+     ```bash
+     docker-compose up --scale sensor-simulation=0 --scale node-red=0
+     ```

-     This will initialize and run all the services.
+     The `--detach` flag runs the containers in the background.
+If you prefer to view the logs directly in the terminal, simply omit this flag.
+This will initialize and run all the necessary services.

 6. **Access Telegram Bots**:
    - Open Telegram and search for the two bots: